Gospel Concerts and Events

 At a Craguns’ concert you can expect to laugh, be challenged and leave encouraged!
 You will quickly realize why The Cragun name has become synonymous with great gospel music!
 The Cragun Family is absolutely committed to effectively ministering the Gospel through song.
 They will do this through Spirit filled, Christ honoring, musical excellence for people of all ages.
 You are invited to a concert near you!

-The Hyssong Sunday November 1st 6PM
+The Hyssongs Sunday November 1st 6PM

 Dell, Susan and Richard Hyssong travel full-time as the award-winning Hyssongs.
 Their energetic ministry combines family vocal harmony, humor and brass instruments (trumpet and trombone) to delight audiences with their Christ-centered message, shared through the powerful medium of music.
 The family’s classical music background, along with their harmony and specific chord structures, lend them a unique sound that has made quite an impact on audiences.